 Whether it’s because of decay or some kind of physical trauma, sometimes a tooth becomes damaged; if that happens, it’ll need to be repaired, and in some extreme cases it might even require an extraction.
-Whatever the case, Fromuth & Langlois Dental can keep your smile full and healthy using dental crowns and bridges made from durable, natural-looking ceramics.
+Whatever the case, Fromuth & Langlois Dental of Manchester can keep your smile full and healthy using dental crowns and bridges made from durable, natural-looking ceramics.
 If you notice a cracked tooth or suspect a toothache is caused by decay, contact our office for an appointment as soon as possible.

 A dental crown gets its name from the fact that it’s placed on the top of the tooth, covering it in order to give restore its shape, size and appearance; it’ll also give it the strength it needs for everyday biting and chewing.
 While crowns are most commonly used to protect badly decayed teeth, they can also restore those that have been broken or severely worn down.
 They might also reinforce a tooth with a large filling if there’s not a lot of natural structure left.
 Crowns can be placed for cosmetic reasons, such as when teeth are misshapen or severely discolored.

 If you’re missing a tooth, a dental bridge will help fill the gap.
 They’re made of two crowns that hold a false tooth between them and are traditionally supported by adjacent natural teeth, although in many cases (specifically when three or more teeth in a row are gone) implants can be used instead.